aiven/devportal/docs/products/grafana/reference/plugins.rst

     The dashboard list panel allows you to display dynamic links to other dashboards.
 The list can be configured to use starred dashboards, a search query and/or dashboard tags.

 Diagram - `Grafana <https://grafana.com/grafana/plugins/jdbranham-diagram-panel/>`__ | `GitHub <https://github.com/jdbranham/grafana-diagram>`__
-    Provides a way to create flow-charts, sequence diagrams, and gantt charts by leveraging the mermaid.js library.
+    Provides a way to create flow-charts, sequence diagrams, and Gantt charts by leveraging the mermaid.js library.

 Discrete - `Grafana <https://grafana.com/grafana/plugins/natel-discrete-panel/>`__ | `GitHub <https://github.com/NatelEnergy/grafana-discrete-panel>`__
     The Discrete panel shows discrete values in a horizontal graph, plotting state transitions.